 Encounter different species of exotic island and marine life, many of them found nowhere else on Earth.

-- Restore the habitat of native Galápagos wildlife
+- Restore the habitat of native Galápagos tortoises

-- Snorkel with sea lions, turtles and blue-footed boobies nearby
+- Snorkel with sea lions and spot iguanas, sea turtles, and blue-footed boobies

 - Straddle the Northern & Southern hemispheres at the Equator line

 On This Program you will...

 Experience one of the most pristine natural environments in the world, where Charles Darwin first developed the Theory of Evolution.
 Volunteer alongside conservationists to help preserve this UNESCO-designated heritage site and unique ecosystem.
 Besides volunteering, you’ll have the opportunity to explore two different islands, snorkel with sea lions, and see the world-famous Galapagos tortoises.

 Your Adventure is Just Around the Corner!

 The native wildlife of the Galapagos faces danger to its habitat from invasive species.
 Prepare to get your hands dirty!
 Work at a tortoise refuge center, digging up invasive plants, helping with groundwork and preparing habitat for the tortoises.
 You’ll plant trees to help protect endemic species and restore the natural habitat of the local wildlife.

 The islands are a living classroom!
 Learn about the challenges of sustainably balancing human needs with biological protection and preservation.
 Issues such as the pressure to develop the islands for residents and tourism will be key discussion points during your time in the Galapagos.
 Encounter firsthand the diversity of species that led Darwin to formulate his thinking on natural selection and adaptation.
 Explore ideas about the complicated relationship between humans and wildlife as you contrast the islands with your city tour of Quito.

 Home Base will change throughout the program as we travel from island to island.
-On each of the islands, we stay in simple, well-maintained accommodations.
+In Quito, the gateway city to the Galápagos, our group will stay at a local hotel.
+On Santa Cruz and San Cristobal islands, we stay in simple, well-maintained accommodations.
 Each Home Base offers shared, gender-segregated rooms and common areas where meals will be served.
-In Quito, the gateway city to the Galápagos, our group will stay at a local hotel.
+Food will be healthy and locally sourced, including meats, beans, rice, vegetables and fresh fruit.

 Dates & Tuition